greenyouse/yum-foodz/README.md

 - app shell architecture
 - works offline with ServiceWorkers
 - can install to home screen on mobile
+- sends food of the day updates using push notifications

 ## Try It Out